 The City of Austin requires operators of Food Enterprises to submit a list of all employees with their date of birth, job titles, and their Food Handler or Food Manager City of Austin registration number at the time of their annual permit renewal.

 City of Austin Health Department Location

 Austin, TX 78714

-Texas Department of Health Services Food Handler Program
+Texas Department of State Health Services (DSHS) Food Handler Program

 The Food Handler Education and Training Program is a law.
 It is based on a senate bill regarding the certification of basic food safety education and training programs of food handlers.